Sign Up

 What Is the UNFCCC?

-The United Nations Framework Convention on Climate Change (UNFCCC) serves as a foundational framework for global efforts to mitigate climate change and adapt to its inevitable impacts.
-While it does not establish concrete targets, it provides a framework for future agreements and policies.
-Its primary objective is to stabilise greenhouse gas (GHG) concentrations in the atmosphere at a level that prevents dangerous interference with the climate systems, stating that “such a level should be achieved within a time-frame sufficient to allow ecosystems to adapt naturally to climate change, to ensure that food production is not threatened, and to enable economic development to proceed in a sustainable manner.”
+Its primary objective is to stabilize greenhouse gas concentrations in the atmosphere at a level that prevents dangerous interference with the climate systems, stating that “such a level should be achieved within a time-frame sufficient to allow ecosystems to adapt naturally to climate change, to ensure that food production is not threatened, and to enable economic development to proceed in a sustainable manner.”

 Common But Differentiated Responsibility

-A fundamental principle of the UNFCCC is the recognition of “common but differentiated responsibility”, acknowledging that, while all countries share responsibility in addressing climate change, industrialised countries are historically major contributors to GHG emissions and therefore bear greater burden in combating this global issue.
-Furthermore, it acknowledges the importance of economic development to the world’s poorer countries and accepts that the share of planet-warming gases produced by developing countries will grow.
-The convention also pushes for the provision of financial and technological support to developing countries for action on climate change.
+Furthermore, the UNFCCC acknowledges the pressing need for economic development in the world’s poorer countries and accepts that the share of planet-warming gases produced by developing countries will grow.
+The convention also advocates for the provision of financial and technological support to developing countries for action on climate change.

 Data-Gathering and Transparent Reporting

 The UNFCCC establishes mechanisms for monitoring and reporting on countries’ progress towards their climate commitments, ensuring transparency and accountability in reaching the shared goal.
-Industrialised countries are required to report regularly on their climate change policies and measures and submit an annual inventory of their emissions.
+Industrialized countries are required to report regularly on their climate change policies and measures and submit an annual inventory of their emissions.
 Developing countries report in more general terms on their actions to address climate change and adapt to its impacts.
-They are required to report less regularly than industrialised countries and their reporting is dependent on availability of funding for the preparation of the reports.
+They are required to report less regularly than industrialized countries and their reporting is dependent on availability of funding for the preparation of the reports.

 You might also like: A Comprehensive Guide to COP28 and the Global Stocktake